-- C. Calculation of Hospital DSH Payments - 1.
-Using the same period of data as outlined on subparagraph A 1, the Division will calculate the DSH payments for each hospital as follows: - a.
-50% of the pool amount will be distributed based on the percent to total of the uncompensated care percentage of the hospitals within the pool. - i.
-Uncompensated Care Percentage is the uncompensated care cost of the hospital divided by the net patient revenues of the hospital, as reported on the Medicare Cost Report, which is required to be filed with the State. - (a) Net patient revenues are total patient revenues less contracted allowances and discounts.
-This comes from Medicare cost report, Worksheet G-3 line 3, less any net patient revenue from non-hospital inpatient and nonhospital outpatient services. - b.
+C. Calculation of Hospital DSH Payments

+- 1. Using supplemental payment data for the DSH program year and the same period outlined on Subparagraph A.1 for all other data, the Division will calculate the DSH payments for each hospital as follows: - a.
+Fifty percent of the pool amount will be distributed based on the percent to total of the uncompensated care percentage of the hospitals within the pool. - Uncompensated Care Percentage is the uncompensated care cost of the hospital divided by the net patient revenues of the hospital, as reported on the Medicare Cost Report, which is required to be filed with the State. - (a) Net patient revenues are total patient revenues less contracted allowances and discounts.
+This comes from Medicare cost report, Worksheet G-3 Line 3, less any net patient revenue from non-hospital inpatient and non-hospital outpatient services. - b.
 The remaining 50% of the pool amount will be distributed based on the percent to total of the uncompensated care cost of the hospitals within the pool. - 2.
 The DSH payments will be made monthly to the eligible hospitals.
 Payments will be based on the State Fiscal Year.
 DSH payment will in no instance exceed a hospital's DSH limit.
 If any hospital's calculated DSH payment exceeds its DSH limit, the excess will be redistributed to the remaining hospitals within the pool using the same formula above. - D. Adjusting DSH payments based on DSH Independent Certified Audit results - 1.
-The Division will audit each hospital for each year in which the hospital received a disproportionate share payment pursuant to NRS, NAC and in accordance with the provisions of Title XIX of the Social Security Act, 42 U.S.C. §§ 1396 et seq.

-2. After conducting an audit, if a hospital's eligibility changes or its initial DSH payment exceeded its audited DSH limit, the Division will recalculate the following for all hospitals in the affected pool:
+The Division will audit each hospital for each year in which the hospital received a disproportionate share payment pursuant to NRS, NAC and in accordance with the provisions of Title XIX of the Social Security Act, 42 U.S.C. §§ 1396 et seq. - 2.
+After conducting an audit, if a hospital's eligibility changes or its initial DSH payment exceeded its audited DSH limit, the Division will recalculate the following for all hospitals in the affected pool: